-J. Public Roads:
+J. Public Roads.

 All loaded trucks leaving the site shall be properly trimmed, maintain the required 2 feet of freeboard, and/or secured so as to prevent spillage of materials onto the public roadway.
-In the event that spillage onto the road does occur, Permittee shall immediately remove said spillage.shall be removed immediately by the Permittee.
+In the event that spillage onto the road does occur, Permittee shall immediately remove said spillage.

-K. Other Regulatory Permits:
+K. Other Regulatory Permits.